 Prepare to use Release

-Take a look at what you need to use Release to be sure you meet the requirements.
+Take a look at to be sure you meet the requirements.

 Release supports building and running complex applications.
 Release requires a docker-compose.yml